Quantum Lov\'asz Local Lemma: Shearer's Bound is Tight

 In the past few years, as a special case of the quantum satisfiability problem, the commuting local Hamiltonian problem (CLH), where $[\Pi_i,\Pi_j]=0$ for all $i$ and $j$, has attracted considerable attention~\cite{bravyi2005commutative,aharonov2011complexity,schuch2011complexity,gottesman2009quantum,aharonov2018complexity}.
 Commuting Hamiltonians are somewhat ``halfway" between classical and quantum, and are capable of exhibiting intriguing multi-particle entanglement phenomena, such as the well-known toric code~\cite{kitaev2003fault}.
 CLH interests people not only because the commutation restriction is natural and often made in physics, but also because it may help us to understand the centrality of non-commutation in quantum mechanics.
 CLH can be viewed as a generalization of the classical SAT, thus CLH is at least NP-hard, and as a sufficient condition, the commuting version LLL (or CLLL) is desirable and would have various applications.

-The QLLLs provide sufficient conditions for frustration freeness.
-A natural question is whether there is an efficient way to prepare a frustration-free state under the conditions of QLLL.
+The QLLL and CLLL provide sufficient conditions for frustration freeness.
+A natural question is whether there is an efficient way to prepare a frustration-free state under the condition of QLLL or CLLL.
 A series of results showed that the answer is affirmative if all local Hamiltonians commute \cite{schwarz2013information, Cubitt2012A, sattath2015constructive}.
-Recently, Gily{\'e}n and Sattath improved the previous constructive results by designing an algorithm that works efficiently under Shearer's bound for non-commuting terms as well under the condition that the Hamiltonian has a uniform inverse polynomial gap.
+Recently, Gily{\'e}n and Sattath \cite{gilyen2016preparing} improved the previous constructive results by designing an algorithm that works efficiently under Shearer's bound for non-commuting terms as well under the condition that the Hamiltonian has a uniform inverse polynomial gap.
 Here, a uniform gap is the minimum energy gap among the system and all its subsystems \cite{gilyen2016preparing}.